Kohl’s Department Stores

 For this concept, I wanted to help customers answer a different question: How do I find a product if I’m not sure what I want?
 It’s the online equivalent casually strolling through a store, just looking for something to strike you, fill a missing spot in an outfit, or start a whole new look.

-While there are existing third party sites such as Polyvore or Pinterest that server similar purposes, often times these sites are disconnected from the actual transaction, with little or no product details, broken links, and unattainable items.
-The “inspiration” shopping mode on Kohls.com would capitalize on the moment of inspiration and turn it into action: adding “favorites” list or purchasing directly.
-I built the prototype using existing data from the live site, leveraged existing high-quality photo assets and product relationships, to show that that this type of experience could be achieved without a large back-end development effort or additional photography.
+While there are existing third party sites like Pinterest that server similar purposes, often times these sites are disconnected from the actual transaction, with little or no product details, broken links, and unattainable items.
+The “inspiration” shopping mode on Kohls.com would capitalize on the moment of inspiration and turn it into action: adding to a “favorites” list or purchasing directly.
+I built the prototype using existing data from the live site, leveraged existing high-quality photo assets and product relationships, to show that that this type of experience could be achieved without a large development effort or additional photography.

 UX Pattern Library